LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Method

 \subsection{Inference Strategy}

-The inference process of I2VWM involves a single mode for $Enc_\theta$ and two modes for $Dec_\theta$, as shown in Figure \ref{fig:pipeline}.
-For $Enc_\theta$, I2VWM supports arbitrary common image resolutions through a residual rescaling and aggregation strategy, which can be formulated as follows:
+The inference process of LoT-Pass involves a single mode for $Enc_\theta$ and two modes for $Dec_\theta$, as shown in Figure \ref{fig:pipeline}.
+For $Enc_\theta$, LoT-Pass supports arbitrary common image resolutions through a residual rescaling and aggregation strategy, which can be formulated as follows:

 where $\alpha$ indicates the strength factor of the watermark.